 Still sticking with the pumpkin theme but moving onto something a little bit zanier, visit the annual Punkin Chunkin Colorado Festival in Aurora.
-Where else can you watch pumpkins being hurtled into the sky?
+Where else can you watch pumpkins being hurled into the sky?

 Now, the Telluride Film Festival isn’t technically a “fall” festival per se.
-Nonetheless, if you are in the area, it is definitely one that you should head down to – it takes place during the first week of September.
+Nonetheless, if you are in the area, it’s definitely one that you should head down to – it takes place during the first week of September.
 Over the years, some notable names such as Ang Lee and Danny Boyle have showcased their work here.

 The Call of the Elks

-The months of September and October are usually known for the elk mating season.
+The months of September and October are usually known as the elk mating season.
 There is a lot more to this than just a display of the birds and the bees.
 One of the more fascinating aspects of this ritual is the bugling of the elk bulls.

 The other interesting thing to see is the elk bulls gathering up their harem for the mating process.
-You will be able to catch a glimpse of seasoned, confident bulls quickly rounding up their cows.
-Or, you can watch as other younger bulls try various unsuccessful methods to find their mates.
+You’ll be able to catch a glimpse of seasoned, confident bulls quickly rounding up their cows.
+Watch too as other younger bulls try various unsuccessful methods to find their mates.
 Both are equally entertaining.

 Join Football Mania